 There’s a beauty salon nearby that we drive past all the time.The sign in the window says “Braids and Styles; Children’s Hair; Walk-ins Welcome.”
 Tasia’s been asking to go there: “I wanna get my hair done perfessinuly.”

 My daughter has been exquisitely patient as I’ve learned to style her tightly coiled, medium-length hair: first, making symmetrical parts with a fine-toothed comb and holding the sections together with her hair elastics with the colorful plastic balls—we call them “hair balls”; next, braiding or twisting, then securing the ends with butterfly or flower barettes.
 I can do French braids, passable cornrows, and hair extensions.

-Recently, I had an appointment with the reading specialist at Deja’s school.
-Deja’s having a hard time understanding how letter sounds combine to form words.
+Recently, I had an appointment with the reading specialist at Tasia’s school.
+Tasia’s having a hard time understanding how letter sounds combine to form words.
 Mrs. Williams, who has a neat, close-cropped natural, nearly the same color as her dark cinnamon-brown skin, told me not to worry.
-First-graders display a wide range of reading comprehension, she said, and Deja is making progress—just at her own pace.
+First-graders display a wide range of reading comprehension, she said, and Tasia is making progress—just at her own pace.

 Annie Kassof is a freelance writer in Berkeley, California.